snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 This page allows you to create multiple event specifications.
 You can click on any row to enter the details on this screen, or you can complete the information later.

-When clicking on a event specification row, a page will allow you to enter additional information into separate modals:
+When clicking on an event specification row, a page will allow you to enter additional information into separate modals:

 - **Event information**; describes information such as which applications the event fires in
 - **Event data structure**; determines how your data is structured and define the types of properties of the event